-- 1. The 60 credit units for each academic year are distributed among the courses in a way that quantifies the workload of each course, including the number of lectures, seminars, laboratory training, homework and examinations. - 2.
-The ECTS makes information concerning the structure and the curricula of host Higher Education Institutions available to interested students and academics. - 3.
-The Study Certificate describes the level of academic knowledge acquired by the exchange student, in a coherent, tangible and measurable way.
-The Study Certificate can then be easily evaluated and utilized by the cooperating Institutions. - 4.
-The ECTS Training Agreement between cooperating Institutions and students gives to the students precise information about courses and other academic training and cites the units allocated to them after the satisfactory completion of the courses.
+1. The 60 credit units for each academic year are distributed among the courses in a way that quantifies the workload of each course, including the number of lectures, seminars, laboratory training, homework and examinations.

+2. The ECTS makes information concerning the structure and the curricula of host Higher Education coherent, tangible and measurable way.
+The Study Certificate can then be easily evaluated and utilized by the cooperating Institutions.

+Institutions available to interested students and academics.

+3. The Study Certificate describes the level of academic knowledge acquired by the exchange student, in a precise information about courses and other academic training and cites the units allocated to them after the satisfactory completion of the courses.

+4. The ECTS Training Agreement between cooperating Institutions and students gives to the student's